Representation of the State of Baden-Württemberg to the European Union

 Other than that, there is no obligation to disclose any personal data, neither that which is usually processed pursuant to statutory law nor data that is processed based on your consent.

 However, if you choose not to share your personal data with us, you may not be able to receive specific information regarding our events and other news from the State Representation in Brussels.
-Alternatively, you may gain access to such information from our website, which only provides information for the general public, though.
+Alternatively, you may gain access to such information from our website, which however only provides information for the general public.

 7. No automated decision-making, no profiling